Lori Loughlin Offered Reality Show Before College Admissions Scandal

 Lori Loughlin and her family reportedly turned down an offer to star in their own reality TV series just one year before the shocking college admissions scandal blew up.

-According to Us Weekly, Lori Loughlin, her husband Mossimo Giannulli, and her daughters Bella and Olivia Jade, were wanted to star in their very own reality TV series last year.
+According to Us Weekly, Lori Loughlin, her husband Mossimo Giannulli, and her daughters — Bella and Olivia Jade — were asked to star in their very own reality TV series last year.
 However, the Fuller House actress turned down the offer, claiming that she and her family were simply not interesting enough to be the focus of a show.

-“I have my two girls … and they’re doing really well.
+“I have my two girls… and they’re doing really well.
 Olivia Jade’s YouTube channel is doing really well and Bella’s at her first year of college and she’s enjoying it and she’s also pursuing an acting career.
 We’ve been asked to do a reality show a couple times.
 We’re not that exciting,” Loughlin previously revealed.

 However, that may not be true.
-The family seems to have peaked everyone’s interests now that they are at the center of the college admissions scandal.
+The family seems to have piqued everyone’s interests now that they are at the center of the college admissions scandal.

-Lori and Mossimo were arrested last month along with dozens of other parents who allegedly bribed their children’s ways into prestigious universities.
+Lori and Mossimo were arrested last month, along with dozens of other parents who allegedly paid bribes in order to secure their children’s admission into prestigious universities.

-Loughlin and Giannulli are now being charged with paying out $500,000 in order to get their daughters into the University of Southern California by bribing college coaches to claim they were recruited rowing athletes.
+Loughlin and Giannulli are now being charged with paying out $500,000 in order to get their daughters into the University of Southern California, bribing college coaches to claim they were recruiting their children as rowing athletes.

 EXCLUSIVE: Lori Loughlin and Mossimo Giannulli's legal troubles have caused "a rift" between them as they're starting to turn on and blame each other. https://t.co/k6nJQTunEr pic.twitter.com/YXDkHrZS4f